Silicone Hardness Selection Guide: From Shore A 10° to 80° — Which Is Right for Your Application?

 This is a long-standing, mature molding method using pre-mixed solid silicone compound (clay-like texture).

-• Disadvantages: Manual material weighing and placement limit production efficiency.
-It results in thicker flash, with dimensional tolerances typically controlled within ±0.15mm to ±0.20mm, making it less suitable for ultra-intricate precision parts.
+Disadvantages: Manual material weighing and placement limit production efficiency.
+It results in thicker flash, with dimensional tolerances depending on mold and part design, making it less suitable for ultra-intricate precision parts.

 2. LSR Liquid Silicone Rubber Injection Molding